DataFire/Integrations/integrations/generated/azure_automation_dscconfiguration/README.md

         * jobCount `integer`: Gets or sets the job count of the configuration.
         * lastModifiedTime `string`: Gets or sets the last modified time.
         * logVerbose `boolean`: Gets or sets verbose log option.
+        * nodeConfigurationCount `integer`: Gets the number of compiled node configurations.
         * parameters `object`: Gets or sets the configuration parameters.
         * provisioningState `string` (values: Succeeded): Gets or sets the provisioning state of the configuration.
         * source `object`: Definition of the content source.